 “My mission will be to champion the arts through the Arts Division in the face of increasing challenges, on stages both local and international and with all constituencies,” Solt added.
 “With humility, I hope to be the transformational leader who has the proactive vision to lead the Arts Division into a future of prosperity, while building on UC Santa Cruz’s legacy, its relationship with the community, with stakeholders beyond, and with its alumni.”

 Solt’s training and background are in theater and film production.

-She earned her M.F.A. in theater administration from the Yale School of Drama, as well as a M.A. in African American studies, a M.A. in U.S. history, and a C.Phil. in Atlantic history from UCLA, where she is completing a doctorate.
+She earned her M.F.A. in theater administration from the Yale School of Drama, as well as an M.A. in African American studies, an M.A. in U.S. history, and a C.Phil. in Atlantic history from UCLA, where she is completing a doctorate.
 Her dissertation is titled The Biography of Othello: A Signifying Life in the History of the Construction of Race.

 Solt is also completing a book based on her popular CalArts entrepreneurship class titled Da Vinci’s Mindset: The Artist’s Life of Purpose Through Creative Entrepreneurship.

 “I am delighted that Dean Solt will be joining us,” said Alison Galloway, campus provost and executive vice chancellor of UC Santa Cruz.
 “I particularly appreciate her commitment to enabling students to plan for careers as artists, expanding their opportunities to pursue their creative activities to the fullest.”

 Solt studied acting in London and has worked closely as a producer with Academy Award-winning filmmaker Alan J. Pakula.
 Her film career began with Pakula's Sophie's Choice, starring Meryl Streep and Kevin Kline.
 Among her duties, she served as Streep’s Polish dialect coach.